baihacker/pe/libraries_on_win64.md

 * Note for mutiple libraries:
   * The order of included header files is important.
 Please adjust them if necessaries.

   * The order of libraries (the order of additional library in compile command) is important (it usually happens).
 If the compiler says it cannot find a symbol, please try to adjust the library order.
-(Also try to adjust the order for other cases)
+[Why does the order in which libraries are linked sometimes cause errors in GCC?](https://stackoverflow.com/questions/45135/why-does-the-order-in-which-libraries-are-linked-sometimes-cause-errors-in-gcc/409470#409470)

 ### MSVC
 * You can edit the include path and lib path in the solution property dialog.